kamiyuzu/kamiyuzu.github.io/_posts/2021-08-20-contract-based.md

 This has been quite a journey for decoupling the database dependency out of the test suite.
 If you run the tests again you can see the [Phoenix][Phoenix] application still tries to check the database connection.
 Although afterward the tests end up all green to our liking.

-Here in Coverwallet we have tons of engineers and lots of ways of testing.
+Here in Coverwallet, we have tons of engineers and lots of ways of testing.
 Moreover, a QA team is in charge of ensuring all our applications work as expected.
 In my team, we have TDD and non-TDD developers.
-One group isn’t better than the other, they just have different development processes.
+One group isn't better than the other, they just have different development processes.
 There are tons of ways to end up in a healthy codebase state.
 You just have to find your own way for it.
-Try out TDD or BDD and see how this change swaps your process of thinking and developing a resolution for your needs.
+Try out TDD or BDD and see how this change swaps your process of thinking and developing business solutions.

 [clean-code]: https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882
 [legacy-code]: https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052